-- (1) An IPAP need not comply with either of the obligations in section 122C(1) in respect of the services it provides by way of a cellular mobile network. - (2) Subsection (1) is repealed with the close of 30 September 2015 (but see subsection (3)(c)). - (3) The Governor-General may, by Order in Council made on the recommendation of the Minister, do all or any of the following: - (a) repeal this section: - (b) repeal subsection (2):
+- (1) An IPAP need not comply with either of the obligations in section 122C(1) in respect of the services it provides by way of a cellular mobile network. - (2) [Repealed] - (3) The Governor-General may, by Order in Council made on the recommendation of the Minister, do all or any of the following: - (a) repeal this section: - (b) repeal subsection (2): - (c) amend subsection (2) by replacing the date specified in that subsection with any other date, whether that date is earlier or later than the one it replaces:

-- (c) amend subsection (2) by replacing the date specified in that subsection with any other date, whether that date is earlier or later than the one it replaces: - (d) revoke or amend any Order in Council made under this section (the principal order), but only if the repeal, amendment, or revocation effected by the principal order has not taken effect. - (4) The powers in subsection (3) may be exercised more than once.
+- (d) revoke or amend any Order in Council made under this section (the principal order), but only if the repeal, amendment, or revocation effected by the principal order has not taken effect. - (4) The powers in subsection (3) may be exercised more than once.